amagalhaesdev/onclick-setup-installer/README.md

 Este projeto é um teste técnico e um exemplo para **portfólio**.

 🇺🇸
-Whenever I needed to reset or reformat Windows, I wasted a lot of time downloading and installing all the programs I use every day.
+Whenever I needed to reset or reformat Windows, I wasted a lot of time downloading and installing all the programs I use daily.
-To fix this, I created **OnClick Setup**: an automated installer with an interactive menu that uses the **Windows Package Manager (WinGet)**.
+To solve this, I created **OnClick Setup**: an automated installer with an interactive menu that uses the **Windows Package Manager (WinGet)**.
 This project is a technical test and a **portfolio example**.

 ---